CosmicCatnap/sourdough/README.md

  - Strategy Method - This should be the lingua coda for all code it can apply
  - snake_case - simple, clean, easy

+## Acceptable Languages
+These starters are for those of us who want to try and get practical and often mondane work done simply and reliably and for that reason we need a language that is safe, performant, well documented and integrates with existing systems.
+For those reasons there are really only two languages currently that I feel good using.
+Language features will not be abused in service to overly opaque abstractions, this code should be roughly translatable to other languages with an understandable amount of effort.
+- Rust
+- Go

 ## How code is written
+The codebase for sourdough should be <b>READABLE AND RELIABLE</b>

+### readable means
-The codebase for sourdough should be <b>READABLE AND RELIABLE</b> readable means that code is organized to be browsed in its directories and organized to be searched within its files.
-Common features should live in the file when possible and reuse should not come at the expense of contrived abstractions.
-There is nothing wrong with a little reuse, the compiler won't mind I assure you.
+ - Code is organized to be browsed in its directories and organized to be searched within its files
+ - Reuse should not come at the expense of contrived abstractions.
+There is nothing wrong with a little reuse
+ - Functionality should live within the same files that use them whenever possible

+### reliable means
+ - Code is designed to do a small number of things correctly
+ - Components of code can be taken and used in other codebases without friction
+ - Code should be simple, clean, uniform, documented, and tested
+ - Code will only use those libraries it absolutely needs